oscarant/huuva-backend/README.md

     - Each test spins up an **in‑memory Postgres** in Docker, runs inside a SAVEPOINT and rolls back, so tests remain isolated and fast.
     - Async SQLAlchemy sessions are injected via `dependency_overrides` to keep the API code untouched.

+- **Scheduler vs Orchestration**
+    - I used a simple **APScheduler** to run the analytics job every hour.
+    - This is a simple solution that works for this project.
+In a real-world application, you would want to use a more robust solution like Airflow or Celery.
+    - I chose APScheduler over Airflow for simplicity and speed.
+It is easy to set up and doesn't require a lot of configuration.

+- **Analytics**
+    - I used a simple SQL query to calculate the average time spent in each status.
+    - There's a simple API endpoint to get the analytics data.

 - **Balance between make production quality and speed**
     - I tried to find a balance between production quality and speed.
     - I added some production-like features (Sentry, OpenAPI, Linters, CI, etc.) but didn't go too deep into it.
-    - I think that the current state of the code is good enough for a production-like environment.
+    - I think that the current state of the code it's in the middle between a production-ready code and a MVP.
-    But it feels a bit wrong when you skip some things that you would do in a real production environment.
-This is how it feels like:
+    As it feels a bit wrong when you skip some things that you would do in a real production environment.
+Graphic description below:
       <img src="https://github.com/user-attachments/assets/6e877236-c3b6-4d71-b072-8de32c75c580" width="480" height="360">

 ## Time Spent
-~16 hours, even tho, this still being an estimate.
+~16-18 hours, even tho, this still being an estimate.
 * **Core Modeling and API**: 10h
 * **Testing, CI, Pre-commit**: 3h
 * **Analytics**: 2h